By HAPPY MULOLANI

 Mr. Sondashi is elated with the efforts of GIZ and Ministry of Agriculture staff involved in the preparation and ultimate production of the materials.

-He explains that the provision of the materials will assist in creating awareness among the target farmers and is particularly thankful for making translations that will enable a wider range of farmers’ accessibility to vital information on the food crops.
+He explains that the provision of the materials will assist in creating awareness among the target farmers and is particularly thankful for making translations that will enable a wider range of farmers’ access vital information on the food crops.

 “The materials will also empower farmers with knowledge that they can use as they engage in their various farming activities,” says Mr. Sondashi.

-“The significance of this collaboration between the Ministry of Agriculture and GIZ has resulted in the developing of manuals and booklets, meant to equip farmers with knowledge in order to boost their food production and nutrition”, says Mrs. Chella.
+“The significance of this collaboration has resulted in the developing of manuals and booklets, which will equip farmers with knowledge meant to boost their food nutrition,” says Mrs. Chella.

-Clearly, government has put in place policies to facilitate and support the increase of food production of smallholder farmers.
-This is premised on the understanding that policies alone are not adequate without any tangible support.
-As a consequence, GIZ’s support towards smallholder farmers through the provision of materials will ensure an increased knowledge base in the type of crops grown and also increased food production and nutrition as enshrined in the national development plans, which is a roadmap the country strives to achieve.-NAIS
+Clearly, government has put in place policies meant to facilitate increasing food production of smallholder farmers but policies alone are not adequate without support.
+As a consequence, GIZ’s support towards smallholder farmers through the provision of materials will ensure an increased knowledge base in the type of crops grown and also increased food production and nutrition as enshrined in the national development plans, which is a roadmap the country strives to achieve.